PVirie/thinking/README.md

 * `./run_docker.sh` to open a shell

 ## To do
+* Proper hierarchy debug
-* Fix cortex loop
+* Fix cortex loop (caused by unseen pair over estimation.)
+* Generalization
+  * vector field representation
   * Basis learning
-* Rewrite to next hierarchy function
-* Test: one step find path
+  * Test: one step find path without enhancement
+* ~Rewrite to next hierarchy function~
 * ~Fix cortex does not obey neighbor~
 * ~Fix hippocampus gap with chunks~
 * ~Fix why cognitive planner is not the min of either hippocampus or cortex.~